 The Public Service Medal:

-- is open to current employees of the Australian, state, territory or local governments at any level, except for members of the defence force, police, fire, ambulance and emergency services who are eligible for comparable awards
+- is open to current employees of the Australian, state, territory and local governments at any level, except for members of the defence force, police, fire, ambulance and emergency services who are eligible for comparable awards

 - can be awarded to former public servants within 12 months of their retirement